2011, What’s in Store…

 Predicting the future of the Chinese economy rests on a trend that has held true for thirty years.
 Like a boulder rolling down a slope, China’s economic growth continues to pick up momentum.
 The immense force of 1.3 billion people struggling to rise above poverty is the driving force behind that momentum.
 Although China has become the world’s number two economy, the nation remains much poorer than western countries on a per-capita basis.
 That means the Chinese dominant obsession will continue to follow the maxim of the late Supreme Leader, Deng Xiao Ping.
 He famously said, “To get rich is glorious.”

 The Chinese are doing just that and consumer spending is growing at a rate near 18% per year.
-Along with government spending, store2011there are hundreds of billions of dollars being poured into companies building infrastructure or serving the needs and desires of the growing numbers of the middle class.
+Along with government spending, there are hundreds of billions of dollars being poured into companies building infrastructure or serving the needs and desires of the growing numbers of the middle class.
 From cell phones to hamburgers, the growing consumer class wants the same types of luxuries found here.
 Even Rolls Royce sales in China will soon eclipse those in the United States.
 This year, they expect to sell 800 of the ultra luxurious Ghost sedans at a price of nearly $1,000,000 each.

 Though we only held a few positions in the BIC (Brazil, India, China) this year, and none in Russia (I don’t like the idea of making 30% until the government decides to own 100% of my assets), I expect their markets to be attractive again, once they no longer feel the need to raise interest rates or otherwise tighten fiscal policy.
 Another example of sector rotation, this should offer us another opportunity to re-enter these markets in a significant way, at attractive prices and attractive long-term growth potential.